fireandlion/onedayonebook/_books/wewe-and-the-train.md

 ---
 # Only fill in page metadata here.
 # The page content is auto-filled from it.
-title: ""
+title: "Wewe and the Train"
-description: ""
+description: "Wewe loves the sound of the train.
+He thinks it calls out his name each time it passes his house.
+One day, his mother has a surprise for him.
+What could it be?"
 contributors:
-  writer: ""
+  writer: "Busile Ndlovu"
-  illustrator: ""
+  illustrator: "Shayne Capazorio"
-  designer: ""
+  designer: "Leah Prinsloo"
-  editor: ""
+  editor: "Alison Ziki"
   publisher: ""
   other: ""
 original-language: ""